Hixie/isd/servers/src/login-server/README.md

 Server returns no additional data.

-## `get-stars`
+## `get-constants`

 No other fields.

+Server returns the following fields:

+ * a floating point number representing the diameter of the galaxy in meters.

+## `get-file`

+Fields:

+ * file code (integer)

-Server returns one numeric field, whose value is 1.
-The server will then at some point send a binary frame whose first 32 bytes form the little-endian number 1.
+Server returns no additional data.
+The server will then at some point send a binary frame whose first 32 bytes form the given code as a little-endian number, and whose subsequent bytes are as described in the "Binary frames" section below.

 ## Binary frames